 Vice President for Information Technology and System Chief Information Officer

-Gerry McCartney has served as Purdue University's chief information officer since July 2007; in 2013, his role was expanded to include responsibility for the Office of Institutional Research (OIR) and oversight of information technology at the regional, as well as West Lafayette campuses.
+Gerry McCartney has served as Purdue University's chief information officer since July 2007; in 2013, his role was expanded to include responsibility for the Office of Institutional Research and Effectiveness (OIRAE) and oversight of information technology at the regional, as well as West Lafayette campuses.

-McCartney holds an appointment in Purdue's College of Technology and is the inaugural recipient of the Olga Oesterle England Professorship of Information Technology.
+McCartney holds tenure at the rank of Professor in Purdue's College of Technology and is the inaugural recipient of the Olga Oesterle England Professorship of Information Technology.

 Before becoming CIO, McCartney served two years as assistant dean for technology at Purdue's Krannert School of Management, where he taught in the MBA, executive MBA and engineering management programs.
 McCartney also is the principal investigator for the Northwest Indiana Computational Grid.

 From 1993 to 2004, McCartney was associate dean and chief information officer at the University of Pennsylvania's Wharton School.
 He was director of the Krannert Computing Center from 1990 to 1993 and was manager of user services at the Purdue Computing Center from 1988 to 1990.
 He also has held managerial positions in the computing centers at both the University of Notre Dame and Maynooth College in Ireland.